We work on many projects, and the following is just a snapshot, as of January 2020.

 One possible way to reject all backgrounds would be to identify the daughter atom from the decay of xenon, which is barium.
 This approach is generically called “barium tagging”.
 At UTA we have partnered with the Foss organic chemistry group to develop a set of custom fluorescent molecules for sensing barium ions.
 This has been accompanied by a rigorous development of a new type of microscopy where the microscope resides in a Nobel element environment, and RF-based ion concentrators for in-detector sensing of barium.
 We were the first group in the world to image a single barium diction (image inset), and have now demonstrated a new class of dyes with dry function, working in high pressure environments.
 If successful this new technique could eliminate the backgrounds in the search for neutrinoless double beta decay.

 Searches for Sterile Neutrinos at IceCube

 The IceCube Neutrino Telescope is a billion-ton, ice Cherenkov detector at the South Pole.
 In addition to being a telescope for studying ultra-high energy astrophysical neutrinos, IceCube can also measure the properties of neutrinos produced in the atmosphere of the Earth.
 The UTA group works in collaboration with our colleagues at MIT to search for signatures of exotic particles called sterile neutrinos.
 The one-year IceCube search for eV-scale sterile neutrinos was the most sensitive in the world.
-The results of this search using IceCube’s 8-year dataset containing more than 300,000 neutrino candidates were recently presented for the first time at the TeVPa conference in Australia.
-We continue to refine this search and extend it to seek evidence of other types of new physics phenomena, exhibited through high energy neutrino oscillations.
+We recently released new results of this search using IceCube’s 8-year dataset containing more than 300,000 neutrino events, further increasing its world-leading sensitivity in the region of interest to short-baseline neutrino anomalies.
+Our group continues to refine understanding of the IceCube detector, and extend its power to seeking evidence of other types of new physics phenomena in high energy neutrino oscillations.